npm package discovery and stats viewer.

 Accessibility

-By default, the "separator" element within an <sp-split-view> is given the label "Resize the panels".
-A label is required to surface the interaction correctly to screen readers.
-You can customize or internationalize this with the label attribute.
+The label attribute is used to set the aria-label on the splitter element.
+By default, the splitter element within an <sp-split-view> is given the label "Resize the panels".
+A label is required to surface the element and signal the interaction correctly to screen readers.
+You can customize or internationalize this by setting the label attribute.